All Episodes

 Oh, isn't that great?

-But Larry Craig, he's gotta go.
+But Larry Craig, he's got to go.

-Now look, uh, he's getting his own comeuppance.
+Now, look, he's getting his own comeuppance.

-I think Craig should have gone, but I just think that the law, I mean, we have this great common law heritage of applying similar laws to cases or treating cases that are similar in nature equally.
+But I just think that the law, I mean, we have this great common law heritage of applying similar laws to cases or treating cases that are similar in nature equally.

 We ought to apply that to politics as well.

-Well, he's gotta go.
+Well, he's got to go.

-And again, I mean, in perfect world, they'd all go, but that's not a perfect world, or we don't live in it anyway.
+And again, I mean, in a perfect world, they'd all go, but that's not a perfect world, or we don't live in it anyway.

 The Rush Hotline has always.